 The islands of Ibo, Quisiva and Matemo all show intertwining Swahili, Portuguese, Indian and Arab traditions – huge attractions to tourists from all around the world.

 And tourists need accommodation and things to see and do.
 This magical destination along a magnificent coastline now comes with a choice of world class luxury and eco lodges, island resorts overlooking pristine seas and beaches.
 Holidays are spent in unspoiled, protected reefs and indigenous vegetation.

-Visitors to the Quirimbas Archipelago can choose from an assortment of exciting activities: scuba diving, snorkelling, game fishing, sea kayaking, whale and dolphin watching, mangrove excursions, historical dhow cruises, island exploring with nature walks, spa treatments and beach relaxing.
+Visitors to Vamizi and the Quirimbas Archipelago can choose from an assortment of exciting activities: scuba diving, snorkelling, game fishing, sea kayaking, whale and dolphin watching, mangrove excursions, historical dhow cruises, island exploring with nature walks, spa treatments and beach relaxing.